-- Paper under second, minor revision on What documents cannot do; Revisiting Polanyi and the tacit knowledge dilemma.
+- Paper in-press and due out March 2021, titled What documents cannot do; Revisiting Polanyi and the tacit knowledge dilemma in Information & Culture.

 - Paper on Evaluating MEDLINE: Exploring the mechanisms responsible for variances across platforms accepted to EAHIL in Łódź, Poland.
 With Robert Shapiro, Tyler Nix, and Jeffrey Huber.
 June 2020.
 The conference has been postponed to Autumn 2020 due to COVID-19 (I will unlikely be able to go during this time).